Account Funding

 const cvcInput = components.get('payment-update', { token })

-const container = document.getElementById('payment-update')
+const container = document.getElementById('payment-update-container')

 cvcInput.mount(container)